 - Support in European company (SE) foundations, negotiation of co-determination agreements

-Our legal experts offer competent advice on all aspects of health law and the entire healthcare system, from labour law in hospitals or care homes to special employment contracts for senior consultants.
+Our legal experts offer competent advice on all aspects of health care, from labour law in hospitals or care homes to special employment contracts for senior consultants.

 Compensation systems, participation schemes and pay transparency